-The second NALAS Vice-President, Mr. Darko Fras, is Mayor of Sveta Trojica v Slovenskih Goricah in Slovenia and member of the Board of the Slovenian Association of Towns and Municipalities.
+The first NALAS Vice-President, Mr. Darko Fras, is Mayor of Sveta Trojica v Slovenskih Goricah in Slovenia and member of the Board of the Slovenian Association of Towns and Municipalities.

 Mr. Darko Fras graduated at the Faculty of Law of the University of Maribor in 1998.
 He started his professional career at the Institute for Local Self – Government and Public Procurement in Maribor as a Counsellor in organization and operating of municipal authorities.